 Lee A. Learman, MD, PhD, is Senior Associate Dean for Graduate Medical Education and Academic Affairs on October 12, 2015.
 In this role he will be the Designated Institutional Official responsible for all residency and fellowship programs sponsored by the college as well as the recruitment of founding program directors for planned GME programs.
 The Academic Affairs role will comprise development and execution of College’s faculty development strategy, leadership for medical education scholarship and ongoing accreditation with LCME standards.
 Dr. Learman comes to FAU from Indiana University, where he has served as the Clarence E. Ehrlich Professor and Chair of the Department of Obstetrics and Gynecology since 2008.
 He received his MD and a PhD in Social Psychology at Harvard Medical School in a program supported by the MacArthur Foundation to create a cadre of physician-social scientists in academic medicine.
-After completing is OBGYN residency at UCLA Dr. Learman spent 14 years on the faculty at the UC San Francisco, where he was a Professor of Obstetrics, Gynecology, and Reproductive Sciences, Professor of Epidemiology and Biostatistics, OBGYN Residency Program Director, Director of Curricular Affairs for the Office of Graduate Medical Education, and Chair of the Scholarship Committee for the UCSF Academy of Medical Educators.
+After completing his OBGYN at UCLA, Learman spent 14 years on the faculty at the UC San Francisco, where he was a Professor of Obstetrics, Gynecology, and Reproductive Sciences, Professor of Epidemiology and Biostatistics, OBGYN Residency Program Director, Director of Curricular Affairs for the Office of Graduate Medical Education, and Chair of the Scholarship Committee for the UCSF Academy of Medical Educators.

 Dr. Learman is engaged in a variety of national service roles.
-He is an oral examiner for the American Board of Obstetrics and Gynecology, member of the ACGME Residency Review Committee for Obstetrics and Gynecology, and member of the USMLE Management Committee.
+He is an oral examiner for the American Board of Obstetrics and Gynecology, a former member of the ACGME Residency Review Committee for Obstetrics and Gynecology, and a former member of the USMLE Management Committee.
 He serves as faculty, advisor and Advisory Committee Chair for a national faculty development program in OBGYN - the APGO Academic Scholars and Leaders Program, and is the past Chair of the Council on Resident Education in Obstetrics and Gynecology.
-He is President-Elect of the Society of Academic Specialists in General Obstetrics and Gynecology.
+He is President of the Society of Academic Specialists in General Obstetrics and Gynecology.
 Dr. Learman is the author of over 70 peer-reviewed publications including several contributions to the AAMC MedEdPORTAL.
 His scholarly work spans topics in gynecology, obstetrics and medical education including curriculum development and evaluation, learner assessment, and professionalism in the learning environment.
 He provides peer review service to over 15 journals including Academic Medicine, has served on the editorial board of Obstetrics & Gynecology, and is Editor-in-Chief (Gynecology) of the Obstetrical & Gynecological Survey.

 Learman LA.
 Regional differences in operative obstetrics: a look to the South.
 Obstetrics & Gynecology 1998;92:514-9.
 PMID:9764621